wcabus/jwt-guard/index.md

     // ... the rest remains as-is.
 }
 ```

+More information about the different test settings can be found at [Test Settings]({% link docs/test-settings.md %}).

 ### 2. Make your API project compatible with the JWT Guard test project